luxepublishing/NumerologyResearch/Numbers/zero.markdown

 # Zero

+Listen to the audiobook format of this chapters introduction here: LINK

-Overarching theme: All or nothing.
+## Overarching theme: All or nothing.

-Nicknames: The God number
+### Nicknames: The God number

-Meanings:
+### Number Meanings:

 - Infinite possibilities
 - First awakening
-Wholeness
+- Wholeness
-Emptiness
+- Emptiness
-A blank canvas
+- A blank canvas
-Beginning of a cycle
+- Beginning of a cycle

-Chakras associated:
+### Chakras associated:

-Colors associated:
+### Colors associated:

-Frequencies associated:
+### Frequencies associated:

-Yin or Yang?: Both Yin and Yang as one chooses to see it.
+### Yin or Yang?: Both Yin and Yang as one chooses to see it.

-Stories from Mental Feng Shui:
+### Stories from Mental Feng Shui:

 - Zeroth
 - Mental Software Update